 Challenges in planning

 Planning is a valuable tool for achieving success, but it can come with challenges.
-Some of the common challenges in planning include:

 Uncertainty:

-The future is inherently uncertain, making planning challenging.
 Future developments, market shifts, or unforeseen difficulties can be challenging to predict.

 Lack of information: